The-OpenROAD-Project/OpenROAD/src/ant/README.md

 This tool checks antenna violations and generates a report to indicate violated nets.
-See LEF/DEF 5.8 Language Reference, Appendix C, "Calculating and Fixing Process Antenna Violations" for a description of antenna violations.
+See LEF/DEF 5.8 Language Reference, Appendix C, "Calculating and Fixing Process Antenna Violations" (p.389) for a [description](https://coriolis.lip6.fr/doc/lefdef/lefdefref/lefdefref.pdf) of antenna violations.

 This is an example of the detailed and simple reports of the antenna checker: